Author has written 4 stories for Total Drama series.

 --W.S.
 Gilbert, Ruddigore

-At 55 years of age, I am probably the world's oldest writer of Total Drama fan fiction.
-(My DW, 48, may be the second oldest.)
-After 3 years on the Total Drama Island Fanfiction Wiki, during which I became one of that site's best-known writers, it's time to see how my stories play in the big city, as it were.
+At 57 years of age, I am probably the world's oldest writer of Total Drama fan fiction.
+(My DW, 50, may be the second oldest.)
+After 3 years on the Total Drama Island Fanfiction Wiki, during which I became one of that site's best-known writers, I began porting my stories here to see how they play in the big city, as it were.

-Sadly, one story (if it can even truly be called that) that I won't be porting is the one that got me into writing fanfiction in the first place.
-Total Drama Island, by Gilbert and Sullivan (commonly abbreviated TDI-G&S, pronounced "Tiddigus"), which retells the canon TDI story arc using some 8,000 lines of the G&S songs and recitatives, is surely one of the most unusual works in the entire Total Drama fandom, but its formatting requirements are incompatible with this site's technical limitations.
+Sadly, one story (if it can even truly be called that) that I won't be porting--at least not in its entirety--is the one that got me into writing fanfiction in the first place.
+Total Drama Island, by Gilbert and Sullivan (totaldramaislandfanfiction. wikia. com/wiki/Total_Drama_Island_by_Gilbert_and_Sullivan) (commonly abbreviated TDI-G&S, pronounced "Tiddigus"), which retells the canon TDI story arc using some 8,000 lines of the G&S songs and recitatives, is surely one of the most unusual works in the entire Total Drama fandom, but its formatting requirements are incompatible with this site's technical limitations.
 If you're interested, you can find it on the wiki via the link above.
-It's also available as a downloadable PDF file, and it also has a TV Tropes page with over 20 tropes identified in addition to those inherited from the source material.
+It's also available as a downloadable PDF file (temporarily unavailable), and it also has a TV Tropes page () with over 20 tropes identified in addition to those inherited from the source material.

 Stories that I have finished porting include:Legacy: a 5-chapter AU story where Gwen's encounter with The Escaped Psycho Killer With A Chainsaw And A Hook doesn't go the same way as it did on the show.
-This was the wiki's Featured Story for June 2010, and it has a TV Tropes page with nearly 70 tropes identified.
-The wiki version of this story is the recommended one because it includes certain multimedia enhancements that this site's story pages do not support.
+This was the wiki's Featured Story for June 2010.
 (Port completed 11 May 2013) Courtney and the Violin of Despair: I call it "a kinder, gentler, 'Courtney bashing' story".
 I had noticed that "Courtney bashing" stories tend to wallow in viciousness at the expense of proper storytelling, and I wrote CatVoD (as it's commonly abbreviated) to demonstrate that you can give your favorite punching bag a lot of grief without being mean or sacrificing little things like story development.
-This was the wiki's Featured Story for March 2011 has a TV Tropes page with over 30 tropes identified.
-The wiki version of this story is the recommended one because it includes certain multimedia enhancements that this site's story pages do not support.
-(Port completed 29 June 2013)
+This was the wiki's Featured Story for March 2011.
+(Port completed 29 June 2013) You Don't Know Them: Two prequel one-shots originally written for a multi-author anthology on the wiki.
+Includes the Heather-centric "Rise of the Dragon Queen", which was my first attempt at a dialogue-heavy story; and the Izzy-centric "Desperate Measures", which is based on an incident in my "TDI my way" story (see below).
+(Port completed 21 May 2017)

-Stories that you can expect to see ported here in the coming weeks and months include:The Legend of Total Drama Island (commonly abbreviated LTDI): a TDI reimagining, told by a former camper to her teenage son in the style of The Book of the Thousand and One Nights.
-Essentially TDI played for drama instead of laughs, it's dark, gritty and (mostly) realistic, although it does preserve some of the original's cartoonish elements.
-This story is in progress, currently about 35% complete, and has a TV Tropes page with hundreds of tropes identified.
-Estimated finished length is 300K words or more.
-The wiki version of this story is the recommended one because it includes numerous multimedia enhancements that this site's story pages do not support.
-(Port began 13 July 2013) Rise of the Dragon Queen: a Heather-centric prequel one-shot, originally written for a multi-author anthology.
-Desperate Measures: an Izzy-centric prequel one-shot, originally written for the same anthology.
-Might appear separately from "Dragon Queen" or alongside it under an umbrella title.
-Contains a potential spoiler for LTDI.
+Stories in progress include:The Legend of Total Drama Island (commonly abbreviated LTDI): a Season 1 (Total Drama Island) reimagining, told by a former camper to her teenage son in the style of The Book of the Thousand and One Nights.
+Essentially TDI played for drama instead of laughs, it tends toward the dark, gritty and (mostly) realistic, although it does preserve some of the original's cartoonish elements.
+(It also includes certain supernatural elements, because what's a legend without something supernatural?)
+This story is in progress, currently about 50% complete.
+(Port began 13 July 2013, currently no lag to the wiki version)

-For those of you who are fans of the TV Tropes website (TVTropes.org), most of my stories have tropes pages:Courtney and the Violin of Despair - 41 tropes identified Legacy - 69 tropes identified The Legend of Total Drama Island - over 850 tropes identified that are not merely inherited from the show, including nearly 550 for the currently published portion of the story Total Drama Island, by Gilbert and Sullivan - 22 tropes identified that are not merely inherited from the source material
+For those of you who are fans of the TV Tropes website (TVTropes.org), most of my stories have tropes pages:Courtney and the Violin of Despair (tvtropes. org/pmwiki/pmwiki.php/FanFic/CourtneyAndTheViolinOfDespair) - 41 tropes identified Legacy (tvtropes. org/pmwiki/pmwiki.php/Fanfic/LegacyTotalDrama) - 70 tropes identified The Legend of Total Drama Island (tvtropes. org/pmwiki/pmwiki.php/FanFic/TheLegendOfTotalDramaIsland) - nearly 930 tropes identified that are not merely inherited from the show, including nearly 600 for the currently published portion of the story Total Drama Island, by Gilbert and Sullivan (tvtropes. org/pmwiki/pmwiki.php/FanFic/TotalDramaIslandByGilbertAndSullivan)- 22 tropes identified that are not merely inherited from the source material

 Because this site's story pages don't support external links, links to music videos (where available) for music compositions mentioned in my stories are provided here.
 The Legend of Total Drama Island also has character theme songs, which will be added as they are selected and suitable videos located.
 Note that in some cases, certain events must come to pass in the story before it will be clear why the character theme fits.